Inventory optimization

 Inventory optimization refers to the techniques used by businesses to improve their oversight, control and management of inventory size and location across their extended supply network.
-It has been observed within operations research that "every company has the challenge of matching its supply volume to customer demand.
-How well the company manages this challenge has a major impact on its profitability."
+It has been observed within operations research that "every company has the challenge of matching its supply volume to customer demand", and how well the company handles this "has a major impact on its profitability."

 Inventory management challenges

-In contrast to the traditional "binge and purge" inventory cycle in which companies over-purchase product to prepare for possible demand spikes and then discard extra product, inventory optimization seeks to more efficiently match supply to expected customer demand.
-American Productivity and Quality Center (APQC) Open Standards data shows that the median company carries an inventory of 10.6 percent of annual revenues as of 2011.
+In the traditional "binge-and-purge" inventory cycle, companies overbuy product to prepare for possible demand spikes, then discard extra product.
+As an alternative, inventory optimization seeks to more efficiently match supply to expected customer demand.
+Open Standards data from the American Productivity and Quality Center (APQC) shows that the median company carries an inventory of 10.6 percent of annual revenues, as of 2011.
 The typical cost of carrying inventory is at least 10.0 percent of the inventory value.
-So the median company spends over 1 percent of revenues carrying inventory, although for some companies the number is much higher.
+Therefore, the median company spends over 1 percent of revenues carrying inventory, and for some companies this number is much higher.

-Also, the amount of inventory held has a major impact on available cash.
+Furthermore, the amount of inventory held has a major impact on available cash.
 With working capital at a premium, it is important for companies to keep inventory levels as low as possible and to sell inventory as quickly as possible.
 When Wall Street analysts look at a company's performance to make earnings forecasts and buy and sell recommendations, inventory is always one of the top factors they consider.
 Studies have shown a 77% correlation between overall manufacturing profitability and inventory turns.

 The challenge of managing inventory is increased by the "Long Tail" phenomenon which is causing a greater percentage of total sales for many companies to come from a large number of products, each with low sales frequency.
 Shorter and more frequent product cycles which are required to meet the needs of more sophisticated markets create the need to manage supply chains containing more products and parts.
 Hence, businesses need to understand how this affects their inventory and how they can seize the opportunities presented by such products.

 At the same time, planning frequencies and time-buckets are moving from monthly/weekly to daily and the number of managed stocking locations from dozens in distribution centers to hundreds or thousands at the points of sale (POS).
 This leads to a large number of time series with a high level of demand volatility.
 This explains one of the main challenges in managing modern supply chains, the so-called "bullwhip effect", which often causes small changes in actual demand to cause a much larger change in perceived demand, which in turn can mislead companies to make bigger changes in inventory than are really necessary.